ellenmdai/fall2017-cp-448444/readme.md

 standard-minifier-js     2.2.3  Standard javascript minifiers used with Meteo... tracker                  1.1.3  Dependency tracker to allow reactive callbacks

+## Notable Features

 ## Todo
 - for security, use ValidatedMethod for updating databases.
+- create an API reference
 - remove autopublish
 - generally improve UI
 - fix multiple refresh/duplicates glitch that occurs switching between pages
 - allow viewing the personal pages of other users
+- allow more options for formatting of each gallery individually